Gautham-Py/Kaggle-House_Prices_Advanced_Regression_Technique/README.md

 > Data fields

-    SalePrice - the property's sale price in dollars.
-This is the target variable that you're trying to predict.
+    1. SalePrice - the property's sale price in dollars.(target variable)
     MSSubClass: The building class
     MSZoning: The general zoning classification
     LotFrontage: Linear feet of street connected to property